SuryaVineetha/SQL-Internship-Task7/README.md

  View definitions and usage example – SQL code for creating and using views

-README.md – Explanation of what was done in the task
+README.md – Explanation of what was done in the task.